friuns2/BlackFriday-GPTs-Prompts/gpts/job-description-builder.md

 Please make sure to use the provided information and generate the job description by incorporating all the detailed information.
 ```

+## Welcome Message
+Welcome User, it's a one stop solution for building the generative job description.

 ## Conversation